apiaryio/api-blueprint-cheatsheet/api-blueprint-cheatsheet.md

 ## Data Structures in MSON

-API Blueprint is built to encourage better API designs through abstraction.
+API Blueprint is built to encourage better API design through abstraction.
 The goal of API Blueprint is to decouple elements of API to enable modularity while encapsulating backend implementation behavior.

 For example, model your data first using the data description syntax.